Fire Codes and Propane Regulations

 Michigan marijuana grow and processing facilities require a license to operate from the Michigan Cannabis Regulatory Agency (CRA).

-Inspections are done through the Bureau of Fire Services.
+CRA sets Michigan’s cannabis regulations.
+Inspections are done through your local AHJs working with the Bureau of Fire Services.

-Propane is regulated by the National Fire Protection Agency, specifically NFPA 58.
+Propane is regulated by the National Fire Protection Agency (NFPA 58).

 A state fire official including fire marshal inspects a facility using: